pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Resolução de Provas.md

 garantir que elas sejam projetadas de forma a se alinharem, e exaltar as atividades comunitárias tradicionais ou de longa data.

-Item.
 7. Provide direct rewards for using the solution.
 Tangible benefits, such as financial incentives, can help mobilise and secure community engagement.
 For example, the Treetracker mobile application incentivises users in East África to grow and maintain trees with direct mobile